 Yeah, it is, it’s tough.
 So one of the things you said when you were struggling in the beginning and you felt like you were spending all this time kind of hearing the material or exposing yourself to the material, but you weren’t learning, right.
 What was the shift like?
 How did you study differently after that kind of helped you actually be learning it?

 Right.
-So when I did get into your materials, I realized that while there were two things, the first thing was the flashcard I did.
-One thousand two hundred and eighty flashcards for far.
+So when I did get into your materials, I realized that while there were two things, the first thing was the flashcards I did.
+One thousand two hundred and eighty flashcards for FAR.
 That’s what I would do is every single question that I got wrong.
 Instead of just going on to another exam, I would make a flashcard about the concept, you know, whatever that concept was.
 And I would even start to make in my own mind either a question that was very similar or potentially identical to the one that I got wrong.